bajajkarabi/greenEarth-React-Node/README.md

 Technology will help us to analyse and determine the problem factors and provide solutions to combat them.
 Some of these are - Automotives, Air Purification, Smog Free Towers, Artificial Trees, Air Purifiers etc.

 ### The idea
+The idea is to use IoT integration to pull the air quality index through connecting devices and innovation by integrating technologies to create a healthier society for tomorrow.

 ## The architecture